alexa-chris/IA480-Final-Project/README.md

 # Classifying Tweets Based on Sentiment Using Naive Bayes
 ## Introduction
 This project used a RapidMiner function to collect tweets containing the #BrettKavanuagh.
 These collected tweets were then used as data to use naive bayes to conduct a sentiment analysis. #BrettKavanaugh was chosen because of the amount of discussion over Twitter on his supreme court nomination and the allegations of his sexual assault.
-Brett Kavanaugh was nominated to the Supreme Court on July 9, 2018.
-On September 14, 2018,the allegations of sexual assault towards Brett Kavanaugh by Dr. Christine Blasey Ford are made public.
-Discussion began to circulate about these allegations.
-On September 27, 2018 a hearing was held by the Senate Judiciary Committee.
-This hearing included the testimonies of both Kavanaugh and Ford.
-Discussion on Kavanaugh exploded at this time.
+Brett Kavanaugh was nominated to the Supreme Court in July.
+Soon after he was accused of sexual assault.
+Discussion arose across the U.S. on this topic, especially during his confirmation hearings and testimonies.
+Kavanaugh was later appointed to the supreme court.
+Discussion on Kavanaugh has continued since